 Soochibhiriva Tudyate – pinching by needles,

-There is tingling sensation as if covered with mustard paste.
+There is a tingling sensation as if covered with mustard paste.
 They contract and expand.

 Pittaja Shotha clinical features

-By the intake of hot, pungent, bitter, alkaline, saline, sour and heavy food and exposure to heat of fire and sun, the Pitta gets aggravated and effects the Tvak(Skin), Mamsa (flesh) and Rakta(Blood) and thus swelling caused.
-It appears and disappears abruptly, it is black, yellow, blue and coppery in colour; it is hot and soft in touch; the hair over the swelling becomes light gray and coppery; there is a feeling of hot sensation, pain, emission of smoke, high temperature, steaming and sloughing.
-It does not stand hot touch.
+By the intake of hot, pungent, bitter, alkaline, saline, sour and heavy food and exposure to heat of fire and sun, the Pitta gets aggravated and affects the Tvak(Skin), Mamsa (flesh) and Rakta(Blood) and thus swelling is caused.
+It appears and disappears abruptly, it is black, yellow, blue and coppery in colour.
+It is hot and soft in touch, the hair over the swelling becomes light grey and coppery.
+There is a feeling of hot sensation, pain, emission of smoke, high temperature, steaming and sloughing.
+It does not stand hot.

 Kaphaja Shopha clinical features

-Due to the intake of heavy, sweet, cold and unctuous diet, excessive sleep, lack of exercise etc. the Kapha gets aggravated and it effects the skin, muscles, blood.
-Etc. to cause Shlaishmika type of swellings.
+Due to the intake of heavy, sweet, cold and unctuous diet, excessive sleep, lack of exercise etc. the Kapha gets aggravated and it affects the skin, muscles, blood etc. to cause Shlaishmika type of swellings.
 Such swellings take a long time to manifest themselves and cure.
 They are of apparently pale white colour, heavy, unctuous, smooth, immobile, compact and having white hair in the border.
 They stand pressure and heat.

 There is only one Sannipatika type of swelling arising out of the combined morbidity of all the three Doshas and it manifests the signs and symptoms of all the three Doshas.